 We are very thoughtful about schedule times so that we can always have people here to get the work done when it comes in.
 Our goal is to decrease cycle times.

 Our effort to get as many final inspections scheduled as soon as possible is impressive.
-It’s been a lot of trial and error, but I really admire how our team is always working to see how they can streamline their process and it’s definitely beginning to show in the numbers.
+It has been a lot of trial and error, but I really admire how our team is always working to see how they can streamline their process and it is definitely beginning to show in the numbers.